How to Wire a Generator Transfer Switch Video

 Generator Transfer Switch Wiring

-This home electrical repairs question came from: Frank, from Madison, New Jersey.
+This home electrical repairs question came from: Frank in New Jersey.

 Generator Transfer Switch Wiring Configuration